 Is one better priced than the other?

-The recommended retail price of the 8000 is $199-250.
+The Genius Pro 8000 has a recommended retail price of $199-250.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.

 The iO is an evolution of the Genius Pro 8000.